 Meet one of the country's leading experts in the field of non-surgical skin rejuvenation.Since 1983, Mary P. Lupo, M.D., has been at the forefront of non-surgical skin rejuvenation.
 She realized at that time the desire for patients to look younger without the downtime and serious risks associated with surgery, as well as the importance of preventative care and maintenance of correction once it was achieved.
 She began using innovative combination protocols for her patients that included collagen fillers, light chemical peels, and topical products such as Retin A and alpha hydroxy acids with sun protection to make the skin look years younger.
-This trend is now the cornerstone of non-surgical care along with the additions of Botox to relax hyperactive muscles, newer more long lasting fillers and laser and other energy devices.
-Patients travel from miles away for the insight and experience that Dr. Lupo can provide to reshape and rejuvenate their face without cutting.
-Dr. Lupo's patients understand that it is not the use of one particular filler or laser, but rather the application of these tools in tandem that achieve the best possible result.
-You cannot learn the nuances of these techniques and their optimal application at a weekend course, but rather over a lifetime of experience.
-In addition, the years of teaching other physicians, serving on advisory boards and performing clinical trials on the latest techniques have resulted in Dr. Lupo always being on the cutting edge of non-cutting (no surgery) skin rejuvenation.
+This trend is now the cornerstone of non-surgical care along with the additions of Botox to relax hyperactive muscles, newer more long-lasting fillers, and laser and other energy devices.
+Patients travel from miles away for the insight and experience that Dr. Lupo can provide to reshape and rejuvenate their faces without cutting.
+Dr. Lupo's patients understand that it is not the use of one particular filler or laser, but rather the application of these tools in tandem that achieves the best possible result.
+You cannot learn the nuances of these techniques and their optimal application at a weekend course.
+It is gleaned over a lifetime of experience.
+In addition, the years of teaching other physicians, serving on advisory boards, and performing clinical trials on the latest techniques have resulted in Dr. Lupo always being on the cutting edge of non-cutting (no surgery) skin rejuvenation.

-Dr. Lupo is a board certified dermatologist and clinical professor of dermatology at Tulane University School of Medicine.
+Dr. Lupo is a Board-certified dermatologist and clinical professor of dermatology at Tulane University School of Medicine.
 Dr. Lupo received a Bachelor of Science undergraduate degree in biology from Newcomb College of Tulane University where she graduated summa cum laude with honors, achieving the highest four-year grade point average of the graduating class of 1976.
-She graduated from Tulane University School of Medicine in 1980 and completed her internal medicine internship at Ochsner Foundation before entering the dermatology program at Tulane University School of Medicine where she served as chief resident in her final year.
-Dr. Lupo was awarded the Peterkin Award for her original research in skin lipids and inflammation in patients with atopic dermatitis.
-She is licensed to practice in Louisiana, Colorado, Illinois, Florida and Georgia.
+She graduated from Tulane University School of Medicine in 1980 and completed her internal medicine internship at Ochsner Foundation, before entering the dermatology program at Tulane University School of Medicine where she served as chief resident in her final year.
+Dr. Lupo was presented the Peterkin Award for her original research in skin lipids and inflammation in patients with atopic dermatitis.
+She is licensed to practice in Louisiana and Colorado.

-Dr. Lupo was chosen to be on the advisory panel for Sculptra prior to FDA approval and is an instructor for Valeant for this filler.
-She has been a faculty member for the American Society for Dermatological Surgery's Filler courses and program director for Tulane University School of Medicine's Botox, Filler, Laser, and Cosmeceutical CME courses.
-Dr. Lupo was a faculty member for the 2007 Consensus Guidelines Update Conference to delineate optimal protocols for Botulinum Toxin Type A and Dermal fillers.
-Her lectures shared her expertise in the treatment of photoaging, non-surgical skin rejuvenation, sclerotherapy as well as her knowledge of cosmeceuticals.
-She was chosen by Inamed to be a FDA investigator in 2004 for the hyaluronic filler, Juvederm, which received FDA approval in 2006.
-As a clinical instructor for Allergan for Juvederm, she helped to launch the product to physicians in Australia in 2007.
+Dr. Lupo was on the original advisory board for Sculptra prior to FDA approval, and is also on advisory boards for Revance and Merz.
+She was principal investigator in trials for Kybella, Volbella, Botox for crow’s feet, and several acne and rosacea drugs that resulted in FDA approval.
+She has been a faculty member for the American Society for Dermatological Surgery's Filler courses, and program director for Tulane University School of Medicine's Botox, Filler, Laser, and Cosmeceutical CME courses.
+Dr. Lupo was a faculty member for the 2007 Consensus Guidelines Update Conference to delineate optimal protocols for Botulinum Toxin Type A and dermal fillers.
+Her lectures shared her expertise in the treatment of photoaging, non-surgical skin rejuvenation, and sclerotherapy as well as her knowledge of cosmeceuticals.
+She was chosen by Inamed to be an FDA investigator in 2004 for the hyaluronic filler, Juvéderm, which received FDA approval in 2006.
+As a clinical instructor for Allergan for Juvéderm, she helped to launch the product to physicians in Australia in 2007.
 In 1999, she was the first physician in Louisiana to perform photorejuvenation with Intense Pulsed Light.
-She has acted as a consultant or speaker over the years for Inamed, Bristol Meyers Squibb, Playtex, Kao Brands (Jergens, Curel, Ban, and Biore), Allergan (both skin care and Botox Cosmetic divisions) Dermik, Merz, Medicis, Galderma, Stiefel, Neocutis, Ortho- Neutrogena, LaRoche Posay, L'Oreal, Philosophy and TopMD Skin Care.
+She has acted as a consultant or speaker over the years for Inamed, Bristol Meyers Squibb, Playtex, Kao Brands (Jergens, Curél, Ban, and Bioré), Allergan (both skin care and Botox Cosmetic divisions), Dermik, Merz, Medicis, Galderma, Stiefel, Neocutis, Ortho- Neutrogena, LaRoche Posay, L'Oreal, Philosophy, and TopMD Skin Care.

 Dr. Lupo has been married to Robert E. Smith Lupo since 1980, and together they have two children, Tom and Francesca.
 Her hobbies include spending time with her family and Labrador retrievers, hiking, snorkeling, skiing, snowshoeing, Pilates, and cooking.